Salespeople are like members of the opposite sex. You can’t live with ‘em, can’t live without ‘em.

 Despite all the rage about Artificial Intelligence (AI) taking over the sales profession, I don’t think Willy Loman has anything to worry about in the short term.
 Sure, technology will continue to consume more and more aspects of selling.
 (Amazon Prime.
 Need I say more?)
 But when it comes to more complex solutions, the sales profession is not going anywhere.
 After all, who is going to sell all those fancy AI tools anyways?

-I think the greater threat to the profession are the salespeople themselves.
+I think the greater threat to the sales profession are the salespeople themselves.
 Everyone reading this knows that sales people engage in a lot of bad behavior and as a Sales Evangelist who has spent his entire career in this grand profession, it frustrates me to see classic sales behavior repeat itself again and again.

 The shame is that most reps don’t even recognize the bad behavior.
 No one ever points it out, but it shows up in the results:

 - Not getting initial appointments/no show appointments

 …and just plain ol’ losing deals because they got out sold by a more competent sales person.